buildkite-plugins/docker-compose-buildkite-plugin/README.md

 This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_PUSH_RETRIES`.

-### `cache-from` (optional)
+### `cache-from` (optional, build only)

-A list of images to pull caches from in the format `service:index.docker.io/myorg/myrepo/myapp:tag` before building.
+A list of images to pull caches from in the format `service:index.docker.io/myorg/myrepo/myapp:tag` before building, ignoring any failures.
+If multiple images are listed for a service, the first one to successfully pull will be used.
 Requires docker-compose file version `3.2+`.
-Currently only one image per service is supported.
-If there's no image present for a service local docker cache will be used.

-Note: this option can only be specified on a `build` step.

 ### `volumes` (optional, run only)